 In a pinch: Raspberries

 Raspberries are another fruit that contains a higher antioxidant capacity when compared to goji berries.
 They contain polyphenols called ellagitannins that provide their antioxidant properties.
 With an ORAC value of 5,065 raspberries also rank higher than both blueberries and blackberries in terms of their antioxidant capacity.
-Raspberries are rich in both fiber and vitamin C like goji berries.
+Raspberries are rich in both fiber and vitamin C, like goji berries.
 Raspberries and goji berries are both red and both can provide a tart fruitiness in some applications.

 Use raspberries as a 1:1 substitute for goji berries.

 Both dried and fresh blueberries are familiar and relatively easy to find.
 While they have the lowest ORAC value of any of the options mentioned above, they are still highly nutritious and full of antioxidants.
 They can serve as an acceptable substitute in most preparations that require goji berries.
+Dried sour cherries can also work, as they’ll have a similar tartness.